-Singer, songwriter, actress, artist and content creator.
+Singer, songwriter, actress, artist, content creator, storyteller.

 Mira started singing from an early age.
 Her stage debut was at the age of 9.
 Her musical influences include Arabic music, Bulgarian traditional music, Pink Floyd, Joni Mitchell, Sting, Peter Gabriel, Antonio Carlos Jobim, music from all Mediterranean cultures: Greek, Spanish, Turkish, Lebanese and so on.
 At the age of 15 she started writing her own songs which are a fusion of all the different influences. then at the age of 17 she sang with the rock band “Samana” (Our sky).
 While performing with the band, in her compositions, Mira dealt with the issues of women's rights and personal freedom.